 - July is the wet/storm season.
 Every day we had enormous thunderstorms which had a big effect on our ability to do any water based hiking.
 We scrapped plans for Grand Staircase Escalante and felt a little dodgy doing the Narrows in Zion.

 Once we’d made our quick stops in Nevada and in Zion, we eventually made it to Moab, the closest town to Arches and Canyonlands National Parks.

-If there’s one place that deserves to be at the top of your Utah road trip list, it’s Arches National Park.
+If there’s one place that deserves to be at the top of your Utah road trip list, it’s Arches National Park (read the full blog post).
 It’s absolutely bursting with…wait for it.. natural arches, and most of them are easily accessible without having to hike.

 One thing we heard over and over again was that we should visit Arches for sunrise.
 Firstly because the sunrises there are incredible.
 Secondly because it gets unbearably hot during the day, and finally because Arches gets absurdly busy.

 I would 100% echo that advice.
 If you’re visiting Arches, you NEED to go before the sun rises.
 Obviously the sun rises around 6am in the summer, but I promise it’s worth it.
 The way the sun lights up the arches as it peaks the horizon is unforgettable, and it’s easily the least crowded part of the day.

 Even when we visited at 6am, there were more than a dozen photographers scurrying around.
 I dread to think how busy it is at 10am.

 We visited Double Arch, Turret Arch and the Windows for sunrise and would recommend doing it in the following order: